-The NMAT by GMAC exam is a CBT and will be conducted between 4th November 2020 and 30th January 2021.
+The NMAT by GMAC exam is a CBT and will be conducted in between October 2023 to December 2023.
 NMAT exam schedule is divided into 5 windows and you can appear 3 times for it by re-taking your exam in different or same window.
 For more details, you can also refer to the NMAT important dates .

-As compared to other exams, the difficulty level of NMAT 2020 is considered to be moderate.
+Compared to other exams, the difficulty level of NMAT 2023 is considered moderate.
 The key here is that you can appear for the exam thrice and hence the final percentile is calculated based on the scaled scores.
 How to ace NMAT section-wise has already been discussed.
-So let us share some basic tips on how to crack NMAT and how to choose your exam windows to help you succeed in your NMAT 2020 exam.
+So let us share some basic tips on how to crack NMAT and how to choose your exam windows to help you succeed in your NMAT 2023 exam.

 - There are 5 exam windows

 - You can give 3 attempts i.e. write once and retake your exam two more times.

 - There is sectional time limit and sectional cutoff.

 Here are 10 essential things to keep in mind to help you prepare smartly and swiftly for the NMAT exam: